OliveTreeSoftwareLLC/historic_touch-type-trainer/README.md

 dependencies.

 To run the development server, run `npm start`.
-This will start the server on port 8000 and recompile all neccessary files when the source files are modified.
-Visit http://localhost:8000/ in a web browser to run the application.
+This will start the server on port 8090 and recompile all neccessary files when the source files are modified.
+Visit http://localhost:8090/app in a web browser to run the application.

-To build the release files, run `npm run build`.
-This will compile all the files and place the output in the `output` directory.
-You can then copy these files to your production server or serve the files directly from the `output` directory.